 41 Levinsky St; +972-58-448-8480

 An organic take on the popular Israeli beverage gazoz.
-Spark up a conversation with the affable Benny Briga, a former chef, as he prepares homemade organic fruit syrups from peach, strawberry, roses, almond, and apricots, and then combines them with soda for a subtly sweet, refreshing beverage.
+Spark up a conversation with the affable Benny Briga, a former chef, as he prepares homemade organic fruit syrups from peach, strawberry, roses, almond, and apricots, and combines them with soda for a subtly sweet, refreshing beverage.

 122 Allenby St.; +972-52-642-6535

 When I feel the need to dance, I migrate to this video art-infused club and backyard.
-DJs pump soulful house that will leave you undulating until closing time, which is normally around sunrise.
+DJs pump soulful house that will leave you undulating until closing time, which is usually around sunrise.
 If the munchies strike, order from the club's veg-friendly menu.

 36 Montefiore St.; +972-3-564-6100